bvajjala/bvajjala.github.io/presentations/aboutme/aboutme.md

 ## Principal DevOps Consultant/Solution Architect

-  Hi, my name is Balaji Vajjala and I'm the Chief Architet and DevOps Solution Architect.
+  Hi, my name is Balaji Vajjala and I'm the Chief Architect and DevOps Solution Architect.

   I will talk about implementing a Practical Continuous Deployment pipelines.